-• A Legal Requirements Test that declares city trees planted due to an enacted law or ordinance not eligible (Section 1.8);
+A Legal Requirements Test that declares city trees planted due to an enacted law or ordinance not eligible, except for replacement trees planted in place of removed trees for specific reasons (Section 1.8);

-- Either 1) a project-specific baseline or 2) the current version of the Registry's performance standard baseline developed in adherence with the WRI GHG Protocol (CFC Standard); - Sign and comply with a Project Implementation Agreement with the Registry that requires a 26-year Project Duration.
+- Either 1) a project-specific baseline or 2) the current version of the Registry's performance standard baseline developed in adherence with the WRI GHG Protocol (CFC Standard), supplemented by local canopy change data; - Sign and comply with a Project Implementation Agreement with the Registry that requires a 26-year Project Duration.

-Project Operators must also sign an Attestation of Additionality stating that its 26-year Project Duration commitment is additional to and longer than any commitment it makes to non-carbon project tree plantings.
+Project Operators must also sign an Attestation of Additionality stating that its 26-year Project Duration commitment is additional to and longer than any commitment it makes to non-carbon project tree plantings, as well as provide information on financial additionality and prior consideration.